About PGH

 Proposal Guidelines

-Organizations which have not received a 501(c)(3) letter of determination from the Internal Revenue Service need not apply and will not be considered.
+Organizations which have not received a 501(c)(3) letter of determination from the Internal Revenue Service should not apply and will not be considered.

 Grants are usually awarded for one year.
-Subsequent year funding, if available, is generally at a reduced rate
+Subsequent year funding, if available, is at a signicantly reduced rate and requires a proposal for that year.
+Grants from the Foundation are not a continuous funding source for the program

 • Elimination of deficits

-• Capital campaigns (e.g. buildings, vehicles, major equipment, etc.)
+• Capital campaigns, to include buildings, major equipment, vehicles, etc.

 • Endowment campaigns